-SEM-325.
-SPORT & EVENT MARKETING
+SM-325.
+SPECIAL EVENTS MARKETING

 Marketing is an introduction to the principles and practices of the marketing profession.
 You will study the dynamic role marketing plays in our global and national economies.
 You have the opportunity to build a knowledge base about the following areas: strategic marketing, research, consumer behavior, segmentation and targeting, marketing mix planning, implementation, and evaluation.
 We will identify marketing challenges, ethical thinking and action, and global dimensions within the profession and practice of marketing.
-Cross-listed with MKT-221.